 A blog is an essential asset for promoting your photography brand these days.
 It’s an effective way to display your work and prove your expertise to both your clients and future prospects.
 If you’re about to start your own blog but are struggling to find a practical how-to guide due to the overwhelming mass of information available on the internet, then look no further.

 In this post you’ll learn about the two most affordable and easy-to-use platforms to create your photo blog, as well as how you can create your blog or portfolio website with each of these solutions.
+Some of the hosting types are cloud hosting, VPS, Linux hosting, and so on.

 Step 1.
 Choose the Right Web Host and Hosting Plan